gvwilson/thirdbit/src/fiction/bear/index.md

 were on foot beside them.

 The prince reined in his horse next to Sergeant Gyalpa, about a hundred yards away from the smugglers.
-"Is that your man Muddh, Your Highness?" the sergeant asked, pointing to the skinny figure atop the only one of the smugglers' horses that looked like it had eaten a decent meal in the last month.
+"Is that your man Mukh, Your Highness?" the sergeant asked, pointing to the skinny figure atop the only one of the smugglers' horses that looked like it had eaten a decent meal in the last month.